SammyUIC0/CS351_Full_Stack_Project/README.md

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**

+**Answer:**
+The project we convened on tackling is Track 3 Idea 4: a cultural online "guessr" game, which uses photos from a large variety of events featured in UIC cultural centers as prompts for users to guess each photo's respective cultural context or event title.
 # Extra Credit (Only do this if you are done with Idea Finalization)

 ## Database Design

 **Q1: What database are you using for your project (SQLite, PostgreSQL, noSQL, MongoDB,...), and why do you choose it?**

 **Q2: How will database be helpful to your project?
 How will you design your database to support your application features?**